openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 ## Installation

-Model Downloader and other automation tools can be installed as a part of OpenVINO&trade; toolkit or from source.
+Model Downloader and other automation tools can be installed as a part of [openvino-dev](https://pypi.org/project/openvino-dev/) Python\* package or from source.
 Installation from source is as follows:

 1. Install Python (version 3.6 or higher), [setuptools](https://pypi.org/project/setuptools/):

-2. Install [openvino-dev](https://pypi.org/project/openvino-dev/) python package of the corresponding version:
+2. Install [openvino-dev](https://pypi.org/project/openvino-dev/) Python\* package of the corresponding version:

 ```sh
 pip install openvino-dev[caffe,onnx,tensorflow2,pytorch,mxnet]